pknoche/Appointment_Manager/ReadMe.md

 ##### Customers Tab:
-The customers tab contains identical functionality to the appointments tab, and the steps are the same for creating, modifying, and deleting customers as they are appointments.
+The customers tab contains identical functionality to the appointments tab, and the steps are the same for creating, modifying, and deleting customers as they are for appointments.
 The only functional difference from appointments is that, when deleting a customer, appointments associated with that customer will be deleted in addition to the customer.

 ##### Reports Tab:
 The reports tab contains three different reports that display information about appointments and customers in the